nateobray/IPP/README.md

 $response = $printer->printJob({raw document}, {attributes});
 ```

-## Constructor & Methods
+## Printer Object and Methods
-A breif description of the constructor it's parameters and the available methods in this implementation of IPP.
+The printer object defines a printer based on a specified URI.
+When a method is called on a printer it will attempt to connect and send the request and interpret the response.

 #### Printer Constructor
 ###### Usage: